 Literally thousands of Jews have developed a new relationship with communal prayer during COVID-19 times.
 Some will make the transition to in-person prayer, others will not be able to for a variety of reasons.
-Those who have come to rely on virtual participation in services, especially those who face limitations of mobility that prevent them from attending synagogue in person, have been vocal, asking that this new lifeline not be taken away.
-Individuals who find virtual participation to be a meaningful and accessible way to participate in the prayer life of
+Those who have come to rely on virtual participation in services, especially those who face limitations of mobility that prevent them from attending synagogue in

 &lt;sup>173 B. Berakhot 47b.
 As modern readers who find slavery abhorrent, we must appreciate the ways in which this text is challenging, in all of its implications.
 The two implications intended by this text are that Rabbi Eliezer suffered a financial loss in order to make a minyan, and that one slave can be included in a minyan but not two.
-B. Berakhot 47b.